-Engine oil is a critical fluid for a vehicle, with its main role being the lubrication of moving parts.
-Other functions include cleaning, preventing heat buildup, and corrosion of the engine.
-A thing you should need to know about engine oil is that there are two types.
+Engine oil is a critical fluid for a vehicle, serving as the primary lubricant for moving parts.
+Other functions include cleaning, preventing heat buildup, and preventing engine corrosion.
+A thing you should know about engine oil is that there are two types.
 These are synthetic oil and mineral oil.
 The former consists of artificially made chemical compounds, while the late comes from natural sources.
-Synthetic oils are the most preferred as they function well in extreme temperatures.
-Talking about synthetic engine oils, we have to touch on the 0w20 vs. 5w20 discussion.
+Synthetic oils are the most preferred because they perform well at extreme temperatures.
+When talking about synthetic engine oils, we have to address the 0W-20 vs. 5W-20 discussion.

-Both are synthetic oils that attract car enthusiasts’ and mechanics’ attention as they try to determine which of the two is the best.
+Both are synthetic oils that attract the attention of car enthusiasts and mechanics as they try to determine which is best.
 If you fall in this group, then lucky you, as we will handle the 0w20 vs. 5w20 debate, focusing on their various attributes.

 5W20 vs 0W20 engine oils: Comparison Highlighted in Table

-Please note that the specific recommendations for your vehicle can vary, so always refer to your car’s manual or consult with a professional mechanic for the most suitable engine oil choice.
-Having said that here’s a comparison table for 5W20 and 0W20 engine oils:
+Please note that the specific recommendations for your vehicle may vary, so always refer to your car’s manual or consult a professional mechanic for the most suitable engine oil.
+Having said that, here’s a comparison table for 5W20 and 0W20 engine oils:

 0w20 vs. 5w20 Diffrences